fish-shell/fish-shell/doc_src/index.rst

   > echo input.{c,h,txt}
   input.c input.h input.txt

+  # Move all files with the suffix '.c' or '.h' to the subdirectory src.
   > mv *.{c,h} src/

-  # Moves all files with the suffix '.c' or '.h' to the subdirectory src.
+  # Make a copy of `file` at `file.bak`.
   > cp file{,.bak}
-  # Make a copy of `file` at `file.bak`.

-  > set -l dogs hot cool cute
+  > set -l dogs hot cool cute "good "
   > echo {$dogs}dog
-  hotdog cooldog cutedog
+  hotdog cooldog cutedog good dog

 If there is no "," or variable expansion between the curly braces, they will not be expanded::

+    # This {} isn't special
     > echo foo-{}
     foo-{}
+    # This passes "HEAD@{2}" to git
     > git reset --hard HEAD@{2}
-    # passes "HEAD@{2}" to git
     > echo {{a,b}}
     {a} {b} # because the inner brace pair is expanded, but the outer isn't.